SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 We recommend using the Helm tool for convenience.
 An [alternative method](docs/PubSubPlusK8SDeployment.md#alternative-deployment-with-generating-templates-for-the-kubernetes-kubectl-tool) using generated templates is also provided.

-In this quick start we go through the steps to set up an event broker using [Solace PubSub+ Helm charts](insert-link-to-Solace-in-Helm-Hub).
+In this quick start we go through the steps to set up an event broker using [Solace PubSub+ Helm charts](//hub.helm.sh/charts/solace).

-There are three charts available with default small-size configurations:
+There are three Helm charts available with default small-size configurations:
 1.	`pubsubplus-dev` - PubSub+ for Developer (Standalone)
-2.	`pubsubplus` - PubSub+ Standalone supporting 100 connections
+2.	`pubsubplus` - PubSub+ Standalone, supporting 100 connections
-3.	`pubsubplus-ha` - PubSub+ HA supporting 100 connections
+3.	`pubsubplus-ha` - PubSub+ HA, supporting 100 connections

 If you are interested in other event broker configurations or sizes, refer to the [Deployment Configurations](#other-message-broker-deployment-configurations) section.

 ### 1 - Have a Kubernetes environment

 Follow your Kubernetes provider's instructions or [here are some options](https://kubernetes.io/docs/setup/) to get started.
-[MiniKube](https://kubernetes.io/docs/setup/learning-environment/minikube/) is one of the popular choices to set up Kubernetes on a local machine.
+Ensure to meet [minimum CPU, Memory and Storage requirements](docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) for the targeted PubSub+ configuration size.

-> Note: If using MiniKube, `minikube start` will also setup Kubernetes.
-By default it will start with 2 CPU and 2 GB memory allocated.
+> Note: If using [MiniKube](https://kubernetes.io/docs/setup/learning-environment/minikube/), `minikube start` will setup Kubernetes on a VM with 2 CPUs and 2 GB memory allocated, which will may leave barely enough resources for the PubSub+ deployment.
 For more granular control, use the `--cpus` and `--memory` options.

 Also have the `kubectl` tool [installed](https://kubernetes.io/docs/tasks/tools/install-kubectl/) locally.